API Reference

 Errors & rate limits

 Pendra returns standard HTTP status codes.
-Errors always come back as JSON
+Errors come back as JSON

-with a short detail message, and every response carries an
+with a short detail message, and inference responses carry an

 X-Request-Id header you can paste into a support ticket.